wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 summary: Monitor usage info for your Wavefront instance.
 ---

 Wavefront includes tools and dashboards for examining usage.
-This page helps administrators learn how much data is coming in, who is sending the data, and how to get alerted if ingested data get close to monthly usage.
+This page helps administrators learn how much data is coming in, who is sending the data, and how to get alerted if ingested data get close to monthly contracted usage.

-* Use the dashboards in the **Wavefront Usage** integration to see what's going on and how usage evolved over time.
-Zoom in on the timeframe of your choice, or clone and customize one of the dashboards to get the information you need.
-* Dig deep into the data that are flowing right now with the [Wavefront Top GUI and with Wavefront Spy](wavefront_monitoring_spy.html).

 ## Why Is Usage Information Important?

-Each customer has a contract with VMware that allows them to send a predetermined amount of data that to their Wavefront instance.
-That is, billing depends entirely on the points per seconds (PPS) that the customer sends.
+Each customer has a contract with VMware that allows them to send a predetermined amount of data to their Wavefront instance.
+That is, billing depends on the points per seconds (PPS) that the customer sends.

+If a customer uses more than the contracted rate, VMware bills for those additional data.
 If the customer uses more than the contracted rate, VMware bills for those additional data.
 Because VMware has to pay the cloud provides for data consumed by the Wavefront instances, we have to make sure that customers pay for the data they consume.
 But we're interested in having our customers get the best possible results from their data.
-Some things to consider.

-* If some teams at the customer site send a lot of data to Wavefront but don't use those ingested data anywhere (e.g. in alerts, dashboards, etc.) nobody benefits.
+* **Send data, use data**.
+If some teams at the customer site send a lot of data to Wavefront but don't use those ingested data anywhere (e.g. in alerts, dashboards, etc.) nobody benefits.
-* If several teams at a customer site use Wavefront, it might be useful to know which team send in most data.
+* **Team responsibility**.
+If several teams at a customer site use Wavefront, it might be useful to know which team send in most data.
-* If customers are clear about how they're using the contracted PPS, they can budget well.
+* **Know PPS and limits**.
+If customers are clear about how they're using the contracted PPS, they can budget well.
   - Learn how different metric types (histograms, metrics, spans, etc.) contribute to the overall ingest rate.
   - Understand how you can be smart about sending only data that are useful for you.

-This page explains how you can monitor usage with predefined dashboards and tools.
-The information helps you use Wavefront efficiently and take action before billing becomes a problem.

 ## How Can I Learn About Ingested Data?